Law (Philosophy, Politics and Law Pathway) LLB (Hons) – 2023 entry

 Each year, many of our graduates take up permanent employment with prestigious employers.
 These have included Clifford Chance, Eversheds and other solicitor firms, sets of barristers’ chambers and legal departments of large companies.
 We have also placed students in organisations outside law, such as the BBC and Electricité de France.

-Our School of Law ranked 15th for employability in the Guardian University Guide 2021.
 We offer a varied programme of careers sessions, which will provide advice and guidance on what you should do to develop a suitable career path.

 In combination with our student Law Society, we run a variety of events, competitions and activities, such as mooting and client interviewing.
 These are not only enjoyable and rewarding but will also enhance your employability and introduce you to local and regional solicitors, barristers and other legal professionals.